 In March 2010, we received a Complete Response Letter for our APF530 NDA.
 In the letter, the FDA raised questions which preclude the approval of the APF530 NDA in its current form.
-The full extent of activities, costs and time required to address the FDA's questions is not currently known, however, we expect to clarify the actions required for resubmission and approval of our NDA at an End of Review meeting.
+The full extent of activities, costs and time required to address the FDA's questions is not currently known; however, we expect to clarify the actions required for resubmission and approval of our NDA at an End of Review meeting.
+A date for this meeting has not been set.
 Until we meet with the FDA and clarify the actions we need to take prior to resubmitting the NDA for APF530, we will not know how much additional cash may be required for approval of APF530.

-Notes to Condensed Financial Statements-(Continued) June 30, 2010 and 2009 (unaudited)
+Notes to Condensed Financial Statements-(Continued) September 30, 2010 and 2009 (unaudited)